solo-io/gitops-library/bookinfo/bookinfo-mesh-multicluster.md

 ```

 ### view kustomize configuration
-If you are curious to review the entire hipstershop-istio configuration in more detail, run the kustomize command below
+If you are curious to review the entire bookinfo configuration in more detail, run the kustomize command below
 ```
 kubectl kustomize overlay/gloo-mesh-workshop/bookinfo-cluster2
 ```